Only Few Weeks Remaining... 10% Discount! Beautiful Views(12 Reviews)

 Plazac is in the Périgord Noir, a region that saw tremendous amounts of fighting during the Hundred Years' War, which actually lasted much longer, between the French and the English.
 As a result, the hills are studded with castles and chateaus.
 The nearby Dordogne River formed the border between the English in Aquitain and the French, who were north of the river.
 Along the river there are many castles in pairs, one on the north, the other on the south bank.
 One of the most interesting is Castelnaud (English) and Beynac, which has been completely restored to its original state and is a must-see in the region.

 In addition to castles and chateaus, the area is honeycombed with caves.
 The most famous is Lascaux near Montignac (15 minutes from Plazac) where the famous cave paintings were discovered by some children.
 Another favorite is Les Grottes de Rouffignac, where a battery-powered railway takes visitors over a mile underground to see cave paintings including pictures of mammoths which were drawn from life.
 Also nearby is the troglodyte village of Les Eyzies and the beautifully preserved and vibrant medieval city of Sarlat with its large and lively Saturday market day - not to be missed!

 Year Purchased: 2014

-About the owner: Officially U.S. citizens, but thoroughly francophilies!
-Such is our love for the French people, countryside, history... and of course, don't forget the food and wine.
-In our younger years (we are now closer to retirement) we lived in France for a year and studied the language and then have enjoyed vacationing in France for many years.
+About the owner: We are U.S. citizens, but admittedly francophilies!
+We love the French people, countryside, history... and of course, the food and wine.
+In our younger years (we are now close to retirement) we lived in France for a year and studied the language and since then have enjoyed vacationing in France.
 We could not believe it when our dream came true and we were able to purchase a beautiful home in France in such an amazing setting!

 Why the Owner Chose Plazac, France: